JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 **Web Security Concepts**

-In the world of web security, **OAuth**, **JWT**, and **bearer tokens** are related concepts, but they serve different purposes.
+For web security, **OAuth**, **JWT**, and **bearer tokens** are related concepts, but they serve different purposes.

 OAuth is a protocol, JWT is a token format, and a bearer token is a token type.

 > A good analogy is: OAuth is the lockbox that holds the key, a JWT is a specific type of key (a self-contained one), and a bearer token is a kind of key that grants access to anyone who holds it.

-And there has been a recent LogTo blog post about these: https://blog.logto.io/jwt-vs-oauth/?
+And there has been a recent LogTo blog post about these: https://blog.logto.io/jwt-vs-oauth/

 ### OAuth: The Authorization Protocol 🤝